Managed Spectrum Park technical parameters consultation

-This technical consultation was conducted to define technical parameters for certifying spectrum licences in the Managed Spectrum Park (MSP).
+In 2014 we undertook a consultation to define technical parameters for certifying spectrum licences in the Managed Spectrum Park (MSP).

 No technical parameters or rules were established for the certification and creation of licences in the MSP.
-Currently, AREs are only expected to assess the technical compatibility requirements as required by the Radiocommunications Act 1989 when creating and certifying licences in the MSP.
+Approved Radio Engineers were only expected to assess the technical compatibility requirements as required by the Radiocommunications Act 1989 when creating and certifying licences in the MSP.
 We hoped that this would allow users to be innovative, flexible and technology neutral when deploying services in the MSP.

-As a result of this flexibility, there are anomalies in the way licences are being created in the absence of common technical guidance.
-RSM is of the view that it is now appropriate to define technical parameters and establish common licensing rules in order to ensure efficient spectrum re-use within the MSP.
+In the absence of common technical guidance, there were anomalies in the way licences were created.
+We therefore decided to define technical parameters and establish common licensing rules, in order to ensure efficient spectrum re-use within the MSP.

-RSM commissioned an independent consultant to write a report on suitable technical parameters.
-These parameters could be used to set up the benchmark of engineering criteria for optimum spectrum re-use within the MSP.
+We commissioned an independent consultant to write a report on suitable technical parameters, which could be used to set up the benchmark of engineering criteria for optimum spectrum re-use within the MSP.